Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Variants*
   Click the drop-down list to select the display settings for variants.
-The following settings are available:
+The following options are available:
   - **All products**
     All products and their variants are displayed in the product list.
   - **Hide variants**